 Both sexes fully winged.
 Body brown, tarsi and apices of tibiae yellow, also antennal segments III–VII largely yellow, VIII light brown; fore wings pale.
+Antennae 8-segmented; segment III with one sense cone, IV with 3 sense cones.
 Head longer than wide, slightly constricted behind eyes; postocular setae with apices bluntly pointed, scarcely extending to posterior margin of eye; maxillary stylets retracted almost to postocular setae, about one third of head width apart.
-Antennae 8-segmented; segment III with one sensorium, IV with three sensoria.
 Pronotum with major setae variable; anteromarginals minute, anteroangulars and midlaterals usually about half as long as the elongate posteroangulars and epimerals; epimeral sutures often not complete.
 Fore tarsus with small or minute tooth.
 Metanotum longitudinally reticulate.
 Fore wing parallel sided, with about 15 duplicated cilia.
 Pelta broadly triangular; tergites II–VII with two pairs of sigmoid wing-retaining setae; tergite IX setae S1 about 0.8 as long as tube.

 Male smaller than female; no fore tarsal tooth; tergite IX setae S2 short and stout.